alphagov/search-api/README.md

 the search API to render finder pages (such as [gov.uk/aaib-reports](https://www.gov.uk/aaib-reports)).
 [search-api-v2](https://github.com/alphagov/search-api-v2) replaces Search API in several areas: for the latest on this, visit <https://docs.publishing.service.gov.uk/manual/govuk-search.html>.

-Search API also provides a public API: https://www.gov.uk/api/search.json?q=taxes.
+Search API also provides a public API: https://www.gov.uk/api/search.json.

+See the [Search API user guide](docs/using-the-search-api.md) for how to use the public API.

 ## Publishing finders